 What should I look for in a checking account?

-A great first step to finding the right checking account is first understanding what you want from a checking account.
+A great first step to finding the right checking account is understanding what you want from a checking account.
 Of course, you’ll want an account that’s easily accessible.
 But only you can decide whether that means prioritizing brick-and-mortar branches, mobile app access or worldwide ATMs.
-As debit cards are a big part of accessibility, also make sure you’re getting a debit card that’s protected.
+As debit cards are a big part of accessibility, you should also make sure you’re getting a debit card that’s protected.

-Then determine whether you want your checking account to earn interest or other rewards.
+Next, determine whether you want your checking account to earn interest or other rewards.
 Often these rewards only add to the checking account experience, rewarding you for owning the account rather than you paying to own it.
 Rewards on some accounts may also offset any fees you face.

 If you don’t know where to start, it helps to check out high-yield checking accounts first.
 These accounts are most often free, easily accessible, provided by reputable institutions and, as an added bonus, can earn you money.

-Find an account with few or zero fees
+An account with few or zero fees

 Since many checking accounts offer little to no interest, it’s even more critical to opt for an account with minimal fees.
 Common checking account fees include: